sanyabeast/deepvideo2/README.md

 - **Project-Based Organization**: Organize all generated content by project name
 - **Audio Normalization**: Automatically normalize voice lines for consistent audio levels
 - **Intelligent Workflow**: Generate only the number of scenarios needed to reach your target
+- **Voice Line Generation**: Create voice narration for each slide with emotion control
+- **Flexible Configuration**: Use project-specific configuration files in the configs/ directory

 ## Installation